alexandrebobkov/ZenBoard_VeloComputer/README.md

 Bicycle computer powered by ESP32-C3 microcontroller to measure distance, speed and cadence telemetry.

+The Bucycle Velocomputer is a compact, ESP32‑C3‑powered bicycle computer designed to capture and analyze real‑time ride telemetry.
+It measures distance, speed, and cadence using dedicated reed switch sensors: speed on GPIO4 and cadence on GPIO5, providing accurate mechanical pulse detection.
+GPS tracking enables route recording with automatic GPX file generation, while all ride data is logged to an SD card using the FATFS filesystem for easy retrieval.
+The system also supports transmission of telemetry over Wi‑Fi, allowing live data streaming or synchronization with external dashboards.
+Configuration parameters are managed through a persistent storage layer, ensuring user settings remain intact across power cycles.

 ## Features

 - **Speed measurement** via reed switch sensor on GPIO4